 Revision and re-publication of the Work Plan document is the responsibility of the MetroGIS Coordinator or a duly appointed designee by the Coordinating Committee.
-A copy of the most current approved MetroGIS Work Plan will be made available to any member of the stakeholder community and public via metrogis.org or upon request submitted to the Matt McGuire.
+A copy of the most current approved MetroGIS Work Plan will be made available to any member of the stakeholder community and public via metrogis.org or upon request submitted to metrogis-contacts@metc.state.mn.us.